ubc-library-rc/rdm/content/03_create_readme.md

 ## Minimum README file requirements
-Although every research project is different, a README file should at least have these 9 elements outlined in the table below.
-These 9 elements will help users understand the basic details of your dataset(s) and evaluate the level of relevance to them.
+Although every research project is different, a README file should at least include the 9 elements outlined in the table below, which will help users understand the basic details of your dataset(s) and evaluate the level of relevance to them.

 These minimum requirements mirror the report by the Digital Research Alliance of Canada's Borealis Expert Group: [README Elements for Research Data Deposits in Borealis](https://doi.org/10.5683/SP3/CJ5X5O), along with additional elements to consider for possible README file enhancement.
 These elements also align with the Tri-Agency's language from an FAQ on [data retention, deposit, and availability (see question #17)](https://science.gc.ca/site/science/en/interagency-research-funding/policies-and-guidelines/research-data-management/faq-data-retention-deposit-and-availability).